-At Carlile Swimming, lessons are $23.25 each, with no seperate charges for pool entry.
+At Carlile Swimming, lessons are $26.75 each on weekdays and $28.25 on weekends, with no seperate charges for pool entry.
 We also have multi-lesson and family discounts available.

 Lesson fees are paid in advance, via direct debit from your nominated account on a four-week cycle.
-To help you plan, you can see the direct debit calendar below.
+To help you plan, you can see the direct debit calendar here.

 Book a Lesson with Carlile Swimming Today